-The safety and efficacy of Rivaroxaban in children aged 0 to < 18 years have not been established in the indication prevention of stroke and systemic embolism in patients with non-valvular atrial fibrillation.
+The safety and efficacy of Rivaroxaban 10mg tablets in children aged 0 to 18 years have not been established.
 No data are available.
-Therefore, it is not recommended for use in children below 18 years of age in indications other than the treatment of VTE and prevention of VTE recurrence.
+Therefore, Rivaroxaban 10mg tablets are not recommended for use in children below 18 years of age.

 Method of administration